Elrondo46/arch-torbrowserfr/README.md

 # ARCH TOR-BROWSER

-To authorize exporting X use this
+To authorize exporting X use this:

 xhost local:root